Development Roadmap

 Customer Feedback and Participation

 If you have a specific missing feature that you need in order to produce your solution, then please let us know.
 Your needs can’t influence our planning if we are unaware of them.
-Also, if you have a specific need that we aren’t currently addressing, contact us and we may be able to accomodate it.
+Also, if you have a specific need that we aren’t currently addressing, contact us and we may be able to accommodate it.
 Most importantly, if we are missing one or two features currently, but otherwise you could build your solution or port your product, let us know, so we can help you get started and plan that work on our side so that it is ready when you are.
 Don’t delay the whole project for one or two features!
 Most major projects and conversions take quite a while, so waiting is not a good choice.